-On External or TTL, the time records are triggered by the external trigger input on the front panel.
-TTL triggers on a TTL level signal while Ext trigger has a variable threshold.
+On External or External TTL, the time records are triggered by the external trigger input on the front panel.
+Ext TTL triggers on a TTL level signal while Ext trigger has a variable threshold.

-Source trigger works with the sine, two tone and chirp sources.
-In this mode, spectra are taken with no overlap (at all spans) but without using the trigger circuits.
-When each time record finishes, the next one begins without delay.
-Signals which are exactly identical in each time record will appear triggered and have a stable phase.
-The sine and two tone sources will have stable phase if the frequencies are multiples of the linewidth.
-The chirp source is defined in this manner.

-Remember that the source does not turn on and off synchronously with the input time record.
-Thus, the phase of the source will be stable but arbitrary.
-Beware that changing the span, changing the source type, or performing the Auto Offset calibration can all change the absolute phase of the source.
+Trigger Level

-Trigger Level This key activates the Trigger Level entry field.
+This key activates the Trigger Level entry field.
 The level may be entered in Volts or in percent of the input range (for Int trigger) or percent of 5V (for Ext trigger).
 The knob only adjusts the percent value.
 A Voltage entry outside of the limits of -100.0% to +99.22% of the applicable range will set the level to the limit.
 The Voltage reading below the entry field displays the trigger level in Volts.

-Note: Remember that the trigger requires a minimum 100 mV pulse amplitude to successfully trigger.
+Remember that the trigger requires a minimum 100 mV pulse amplitude to successfully trigger.
 When using the internal trigger, this means that the signal must exceed roughly 8% of the input range (-22 dB below the input range).

-Note: When the unit is successfully triggered in Int, TTL or Ext mode, the Trigger indicator will light.
-No indicator is present in the Continuous or Source trigger mode.
-When the analyzer is in Int, TTL, or Ext trigger mode, and no triggers are received, the display will not update even though the RUN indicator is on.
-When no triggers have been received after a couple of seconds, the Trg Wait indicator will turn on as a reminder that the unit is awaiting a trigger.
-In Int, TTL or Ext trigger mode, the unit will trigger only if the trigger is armed.
-See the Arming menu.
-Trigger Slope This key toggles the Trigger Slope between rising edge and falling edge (nt, TTL and Ext trigger modes only).
-Trigger Delay This key activates the Trigger Delay entry field (Int, TTL and Ext trigger modes only).
+INPUT MENU

+Trigger Slope

+This key toggles the Trigger Slope between rising edge and falling edge.

+Trigger Delay

+This key activates the Trigger Delay entry field.
 The delay may be entered numerically or adjusted using the knob.
 The delay is set as a number of samples rather than time.
-The Source trigger does not have an adjustable delay.

 The triggered time record does not have to start with the trigger event.
 The time record can start before the trigger (negative delay values) or after the trigger (positive delay values).
 A delay of 0 starts the time record with the next sample following the trigger.

-When the delay is positive, the delay is set with a resolution of one sample or $1/512$ of the time record.
+When the delay is positive, the delay is set with a resolution of one sample or 1/512 of the time record.
 This is equal to the acquisition time divided by 512 (7.8125 μs at full span).
 The positive limit of the delay is 65000 samples.

-When the delay is negative, the delay resolution is one sample of the A/D conversion or 3.9062 $\mu s.$ The limit of the negative delay is 13300 (51.95 ms) samples.
+When the delay is negative, the delay resolution is one sample of the A/D conversion or $3.9062~\mu s$.
+The limit of the negative delay is 13300~(51.95~m s) samples.

 The time readout below the entry field is the equivalent delay in units of time.
 Remember, changing the frequency span will change the positive delay times because the time record and sample times change.
 The negative delays are not affected by the span.

+Arming Menu

+This key displays the Arming configuration menu as described on the following page.

+This key returns to the main Input menu.

+When the unit is successfully triggered, the Trigger indicator will light.
+No indicator is present in the Continuous mode.

+When the analyzer is in a triggered mode (not Continuous), and no triggers are received, the display will not update even though the RUN indicator is on.
+When no triggers have been received after a couple of seconds, the Trg Wait indicator will turn on as a reminder that the unit is awaiting a trigger.